Apollon77/ioBroker.daikin-cloud/README.md

 ## Changelog

 ### __WORK IN PROGRESS__
+* (Apollon77) BREAKING: Adjusted to new Daiking Cloud API - You need to reauthenticate!
 * (Apollon77) Make electrical data available as states (arrays for now)
 * (Apollon77) Restore last data updated timestamp
 * (Apollon77) Make sure cloudConnection always contains a boolean